Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 If every backtracking trial fails, the state remains unchanged.
 The final monotonicity guard restores any other uphill proposal.

-Telemetry calls \((2/L_{\mathrm{update}})-\alpha_{\mathrm{used}}\) the step-cap slack.
-This value is not the contraction factor \(q_P\).
+Telemetry calls $(2/L_{\mathrm{update}})-\alpha_{\mathrm{used}}$ the step-cap slack.
+This value is not the contraction factor $q_P$.
 Earlier configuration and log names containing `contraction_margin` remain deprecated aliases. `inspect_state()` reports raw `lipschitz_bound`, geometry-matched `update_lipschitz_bound`, cached `precision_diagonal`, and the exact `preconditioner_diagonal`.

 The optional Small-Gain adapter treats the remaining estimated row-sum margin as a budget for bounded coupling-weight increases.
 It supplies a global curvature-spend policy and telemetry; it is not a nonlinear small-gain certificate.

 ### 4.3 Counterfactual gate-benefit couplings (CGBCs)
 `GateBenefitCoupling` implements CGBC, with “wormhole coupling” retained as the implementation nickname.
 It applies a non-local gradient even for a closed connection when the caller supplies a downstream benefit value.
 The value remains frozen for the complete solver call.
-The plain coupling and `DampedGateBenefitCoupling` at power \(p=1\) are linear and contribute zero Hessian curvature.
-For damped power \(p\ge2\), writing the gate energy as \(-a\eta^p\), the implementation reports the exact box-wide absolute diagonal bound \(|a|p(p-1)\).
-This magnitude bound does not imply positive curvature: the term is concave when \(a>0\), and the quadratic contraction theorem still requires the total Hessian to be SPD.
-For nonzero \(a\) and \(1<p<2\), no finite closed-box gradient-Lipschitz bound exists at zero; a fixed-step guarded run fails closed unless projected Armijo is enabled.
+The plain coupling and `DampedGateBenefitCoupling` at power $p=1$ are linear and contribute zero Hessian curvature.
+For damped power $p\ge2$, writing the gate energy as $-a\eta^p$, the implementation reports the exact box-wide absolute diagonal bound $|a|p(p-1)$.
+This magnitude bound does not imply positive curvature: the term is concave when $a>0$, and the quadratic contraction theorem still requires the total Hessian to be SPD.
+For nonzero $a$ and $1<p<2$, no finite closed-box gradient-Lipschitz bound exists at zero; a fixed-step guarded run fails closed unless projected Armijo is enabled.
 When the frozen coefficient is zero, the term and its curvature report are zero.
 Powers below one are rejected.
 The mechanism consumes the supplied credit signal and does not derive it.
 In the current repository CGBC is tested on synthetic gating cases; broader planning and sequence uses remain hypotheses to test with task-level ablations.

 ### 4.4 Precision‑Scaled Orthogonal Noise (PSON)
 First-order tangent exploration with a monotone acceptance guard.
 Precision-aware scaling biases perturbations before a final orthogonality projection.
 The final box-feasibility operation scales the complete vector uniformly.
 The current evidence supports lower exact full-Hessian curvature cost for precision-orthogonal noise in the synthetic ablation; the diagonal curvature proxy is reported separately.
 Escape behavior and task-level effects remain empirical claims to test on broader tasks.